 I am a Project Management Professional (PMP)® and Risk Management Professional (PMI-RMP)®.
 I have my Associate in Risk Management–Enterprise Risk Management (ARM-E).

 Through the years, I've had to deal with many of the issues you've had to deal with such as sponsor's unrealistic expectations, poorly defined requirements, and team members who fail to complete their activities.

-A few years ago, I decided to start sharing the things that I've discovered through the school of hard knocks.
-I started blogging to provide:
+In 2012, I started blogging about the things that I've discovered through the school of hard knocks.
+My aim has been to provide: